Over the past 15 years, Agile and DevOps have transformed how organizations deliver software.

 Reimagining Observability with Advanced Insights

-• Faster Diagnosis: Nearly three-quarters of DBAs in unified environments report faster diagnosis of performance issues using AI.
+• Faster diagnosis: Nearly three-quarters of DBAs in unified environments report faster diagnosis of performance issues when they use AI.

-• Efficiency: Over half of DBAs using AI have reduced time spent on manual or repetitive tasks.
+• Greater efficiency: More than half of DBAs using AI say it has reduced the time they spend on manual or repetitive tasks.

 The Path Forward